Neven-MA/MyReads-A-Book-Tracking-App/README.md

 5-npm install throttle-debounce
 6-yarn add react-scripts
 7-yarn start
- the project automatically opened in rhe web browser using a local host
+ the project automatically opened in the web browser using a localhost